 2. Start in Piazza Sant’Oronzo.

 It’s best to orient yourself in the Piazza Sant’Oronzo, considered to be the center of Lecce’s old town.
 The piazza is Lecce’s busiest, with cafes, restaurants, gelaterias, and shops that make for great people-watching.
+It’s a perfect spot to practice your Italian coffee ordering skills.

 But it’s also unforgettable because the piazza overlooks a 2nd-century Roman Amphitheater!
 Where else can you get an iced espresso with almond milk, Lecce’s specialty coffee drink, while looking out at ancient Roman history??